cpautist/ii-agent/README.md

 - `--minimize-stdout-logs`: Reduce the amount of logs printed to stdout
 - `--shell-path`: Path to the shell executable used by the bash tool.
 Defaults to `/bin/bash` on Unix systems and `powershell` on Windows.
+- All tool activity is logged to `tool_calls.log` in the working directory for troubleshooting.

 ### Web Interface